-This article aims to promote a comprehensive understanding of the taxation of trusts in Malaysia among candidates preparing for Paper P6 (MYS), Advanced Taxation.
-The explanations in this article go further than would be expected for a candidate in the Paper P6 (MYS) exam - however, they serve to promote understanding.
+This article aims to promote a comprehensive understanding of the taxation of trusts in Malaysia among candidates preparing for the ATX-MYS, Advanced Taxation exam.
+The explanations in this article go further than would be expected for a candidate in the ATX-MYS exam - however, they serve to promote understanding.

 This article will focus on trusts generally and will not deal with unit trusts and REITs (Real Estate Investment Trusts).
-Also, the aspect of 'further source income of a trust beneficiary' will not be discussed as this is excluded in the syllabus for Paper P6 (MYS).
+Also, the aspect of 'further source income of a trust beneficiary' will not be discussed as this is excluded in the syllabus for ATX-MYS.

 This article is organised as follows:

 B Aspects of tax treatment of trusts and trust beneficiaries

 C Tax computation of trusts – some common items

 A. Trusts – the basics

 Before delving into the specifics of taxation, let us first establish common ground by considering the basics.